cenkbasarannn/ChilizWeb3Bootcamp-FinalCase/nft-marketplace-template/README.md

-# Virtual Meet Tempalte
+# NFT Marketplace Template

-Template for starting the Virtual Meet in CHZ network, using Moralis
+This repository provides a template for creating an NFT Marketplace interface.
+It encompasses the frontend HTML/CSS structure, deliberately excluding any backend logic or smart contract integrations.

 ## Configuration Process